Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Proposed Benchmark

-\textbf{Experiments.} We run the experiments using the DeepfakeBench benchmark~\cite{Yan-NeurIPS-2023}, which implements state-of-the-art deepfake detectors.
+\paragraph{Experiments.} We run the experiments using the DeepfakeBench benchmark~\cite{Yan-NeurIPS-2023}, which implements state-of-the-art deepfake detectors.
 For our analysis, we choose three image-based detectors, namely UCF~\cite{Yan-ICCV-2023}, RECCE~\cite{Cao-CVPR-2022} and a model based on XceptionNet~\cite{verdoliva-ICCV-2019}, one detector applied on the frequency domain, namely F3Net~\cite{Qian-ECCV-2020}, two video-based detectors, namely TALL~\cite{xu-ICCV-2023} and StA~\cite{Yan-ArXiv-2024}, and one audio-visual detector, namely MRDF~\cite{Zou-ICASSP-2024}.
 MRDF is not implemented in the DeepFakeBench benchmark, so we employ the official implementation in our experiments.
 UCF~\cite{Yan-ICCV-2023}, RECCE~\cite{Cao-CVPR-2022}, TALL~\cite{xu-ICCV-2023}, F3Net~\cite{Qian-ECCV-2020}, StA~\cite{Yan-ArXiv-2024} and XceptionNet~\cite{verdoliva-ICCV-2019} are trained on FaceForensics++~\cite{verdoliva-ICCV-2019}, while MRDF~\cite{Zou-ICASSP-2024} is trained on FakeAVCeleb~\cite{khalid-NeurIPS-2021}.
 In Table~\ref{tab:benchmark results}, we report the video AUC of these detectors on BioDeepAV and their original test sets, respectively.
 The considered methods always surpass the 90\% threshold when tested in-domain, yet all methods register drastic performance drops (higher than 30\%) on BioDeepAV.
 The findings clearly demonstrate that current detectors struggle to identify the authenticity of talking faces generated by the novel (unseen) generative models included in BioDeepAV, highlighting the need for further research in this area.
+To strengthen this observation, we analyze the performance of deepfake detectors per generative method, in Section \ref{sec_supp_E} from the supplementary.